Bill and Melinda Gates announce divorce | DW | 03.05.2021

 The Microsoft founder has said he and his wife are splitting up after 27 years of marriage.

-Bill Gates, the third-richest man in the world, announced on Monday that he and his wife Melinda "have made the decision" to end their marriage.
+Bill Gates, the third-richest man in the world, announced on Monday that he and his wife Melinda were ending their marriage.

 The American business magnate and co-founder of Microsoft said they "no longer believe" that they can grow as a couple.